|Logging in to Campus Express

 Q: What if I keep kosher?

 A: Then we have just the thing to meet your needs!
 Bon Appétit at Penn Dining has the premiere Glatt kosher dining facility in the Philadelphia area, Falk Dining Commons located in Steinhardt Hall.
-Starting in Fall of 2013, the facility will be predominantly meat, vegetarian and parve and all regular meals will be served a la carte.
 For Sabbath dinner on Friday night the meal will be a fixed price family style dinner and/or the option of boxed dinners for those students who want to gather with a smaller community.
 We recommend reservations for Sabbath Dinner.
 In addition, Saturday Sabbath Lunch will be available offering a fixed price family style meal or with Cholent and additional Glatt kosher menu offerings.
 Students can use Dining Dollar$, PennCash, SFS, credit, debit or cash.

 Q: What if I have special dietary or nutritional needs?

 A: Bon Appétit at Penn Dining offers vegetarian, vegan, low fat selections and provisions for those who are lactose intolerant and celiac-friendly at every dining location.
-Halal items can be prepared upon request at English House and there is a selection of Halal items in the Gourmet Grocer at 1920 Commons.
+Halal items can be prepared upon request and there is a selection of Halal items in the Gourmet Grocer at 1920 Commons.

-We encourage students to email our registered dietician at email@example.com for general nutritional information, or to speak directly with our chefs in the dining halls.
+We encourage students to email our registered dietitian at firstname.lastname@example.org for general nutritional information, or to speak directly with our chefs in the dining cafes.
 Students with other special dietary needs or concerns should contact our Bon Appétit at Penn Dining office to discuss how we can best accommodate their needs.

 My New Computer